kamrann001/C-ASSIGNMENTS/WEEK3/README.md

 ## Assignment 1

-This progrmm has a function that takes two arrays and swap contents of these arrays.
+This program has a function that takes two arrays and swap contents of these arrays.
-After and before the swapping process, the programm prints the 2D array which consists of these 2 arrays.
+After and before the swapping process, the program prints the 2D array which consists of these 2 arrays.
 It shows that the contents of arrays change after the swapping process.

 ## Assignment 2